tdayley/AreTheyGood/README.md

 believe it to be outdated.
 Storing the champion mastery data, gives the site the power to call upon greater statistical analysis the more it gets used.
-As more and more summoners are searched and the information stored, the application can grow to be a giant data mine with the ability to query on multiple stats such as the average score for a champion, the champion with the most points (arguably most used), and competetive analysis like the summoner with the most level 5 champions.
+As more and more summoners are searched and the information stored, the application can grow to be a giant data mine with the ability to query on multiple stats such as the average score for a champion, the champion with the most points (arguably most used), and competitive
+analysis like the summoner with the most level 5 champions.

 Hopefully you enjoy using this application, and keep checking for future updates where improvements are